openvinotoolkit/openvino/samples/python/classification_sample_async/README.md

                         Default value is CPU.
 ```

-To run the sample, you need to specify a model and image:

-- you may use [public](@ref omz_models_group_public) or [Intel's](@ref omz_models_group_intel) pre-trained models from the Open Model Zoo.
-The models can be downloaded using the [Model Downloader](@ref omz_tools_downloader).
-- you may use images from the media files collection available at https://storage.openvinotoolkit.org/data/test_data.

 > **NOTES**:
->
-> - By default, OpenVINO™ Toolkit Samples and demos expect input with BGR channels order.
-If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the sample or demo application, or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
+> - By default, OpenVINO Toolkit samples and demos expect input with `BGR` order of channels.
+If you trained your model to work with `RGB` order, you need to manually rearrange the default order of channels in the sample or demo application, or reconvert your model, using Model Optimizer tool with `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Embedding Preprocessing Computation](../../../docs/MO_DG/prepare_model/convert_model/Converting_Model.md).
 >
-> - Before running the sample with a trained model, make sure the model is converted to the intermediate representation (IR) format (\*.xml + \*.bin) using the [Model Optimizer tool](../../../docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md).
+> - Before running the sample with a trained model, make sure that the model is converted to the OpenVINO Intermediate Representation format (\*.xml + \*.bin) by using the [Model Optimizer tool](../../../docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md).
 >
-> - The sample accepts models in ONNX format (.onnx) that do not require preprocessing.
+> - The sample accepts models in the ONNX format (.onnx) that do not require preprocessing.

 ### Example